 DAMAGE CAUSED BY FLEAS

-There is no reason to fear that fleas will cause property damage in Newtown, but they do make pets and people highly uncomfortable.
+There is no reason to fear that fleas will cause property damage, but they do make pets and people highly uncomfortable.
 Pets may develop flea bite dermatitis, which is an allergy to flea saliva.
 This allergy makes pets intensely itchy, and too much scratching can cause the animal to go bald in patches or to develop an infection.

 It additionally is possible that a pet will accidentally ingest a flea, which may give it a tapeworm.
 Pets that have tapeworms may lose excessive weight.